NawaMan/NullableJ/docs/NullableData.md

 NullableData can create an instance of any interface that act as a null object.

-The result object (called nullable-data object) implements both the data interface and `IAsNullable` interface.
-This object holds the actual value of that interface type.
+The result object (called nullable-data object) implements the data interface and holds the actual value of that interface type.
-But if that value is null, this nullable data instance will act as null object.
+But if the provided value is null, this nullable data instance will act as null object.
-The method {@code asNullable} from IAsNullable will return an instance of `Nullable` of the object.
 If the methods has default implementation, the implementation will be called.
-All other methods will do nothing and return null value of that method type (by calling `@code NullValues.nullValueOf(returnType)`).
+All other methods will do nothing and return null value of that method return type (by calling `@code NullValues.nullValueOf(returnType)`).

-The nullable data implements both the data interface and `IAsNullable` instance.
-But the implement of `IAsNullable` is hidden -- meaning that the instance has to be casted to `IAsNullable` before it can be used as such.
-You can also make the data interface to implement the `IAsNullable` interface.

-For example, if we have a Person interface.
+Here is the example.

 ```Java